How To Keep Mice Out Of Your Camper BEFORE They Get In

-Any RVers with half a brain can immediately figure out what is making the noise in the walls or what made that little black poo.
+Any RVer with half a brain immediately knows what 'that sound' is in the walls or what made that little black poo.

-If you hear it, you know you've got a mouse (or multiple mice) in your camper.
-It's the #2 thing you don't want to find in your RV, second only to water damage.
+If you hear it, you know you've got a mouse problem (or multiple mice) in your camper.
+It's the #2 thing you don't want to find in your RV, second to water damage.

-Fast fact for you- mice produce around 75 mouse droppings a day.
-And that's the least of the destruction they spread.
+Fast fact for you: Mice produce around 75 mouse droppings a day.
+And that's the least of their destruction.

-So, yeah, it might be a smart idea to figure out how to keep mice out of your camper.
+So, it might be wise to figure out how to keep mice out of your camper.

 The Uninvited RV Mouse

-This mouse had no fear.
-It's like he was accustomed to hanging out inside other people's homes and had been invited in by me.
+That mouse had no fear.
+It's like he was accustomed to hanging out with people, and I had invited him in.

 I watched as it scurried out of a hole at the base of my booth seats.
 It came out, saw me, then carried on as if it saw me every day.
 Gaaaah!